void

 Wuchterle

-With this name lived a person who Hašek definitely had heard of and probably also knew in person.
-This man was Josef Boris Wuchterle (1891-1923), a high ranking officer in the Legions and a national hero in Czechoslovakia.
+There lived a person of this name whom Hašek definitely had heard of and probably also knew in person.
+He was Josef Boris Wuchterle (1891-1923), a high ranking officer in the Legions and a national hero in Czechoslovakia.
 He was one of the very first who joined the Česká Družina in 1914.
 He commanded one of the companies of the 1st rifle regiment (where Hašek also served) and was severely wounded during the battle of Zborów in 1917.
-After the battale he was promoted to captain[b].
-The small difference between Wichterle and Wuchterle is well within the margin of errors in The Good Soldier Švejk and it could even be that Hašek deliberately changed the letter to avoid controversies.
+After the battle he was promoted to captain[b].

 Quote(s) from the novel